-Stephen Ballentine submitted an email dated August 14, 2019 to staff regarding the subdivision and also included a photo showing the road crossing the creek in Farrells Creek subdivision.
+Attachment 14 in your packet is an email from Stephen Ballentine dated August 14, 2019.
+Mr. Ballentine included a photo that shows the road crossing the creek in Farrells Creek subdivision.
 He states the flooding problem occurs about once or twice per year.
 Mr. Ballentine expressed, "it's important that the proposed subdivision not send more drainage towards the location shown in the photo.
 Approximately 70% of the proposed subdivision drains to the location shown in the photo."
 Mr. Ballentine also commented it appears there's only two stormwater ponds in the portion of their neighborhood and at least half of their impervious surfaces from rooftops, driveways, and roads may bypass the stormwater ponds.
 The email also included that "the new development has two options for how to address this issue.
 Option 1 is to build more ponds on their property in order to capture and detain all of their impervious.
 Option 2 is to assist our HOA in installing a new culvert under our road in order to handle increased flows from their project.
 Option 2 might be the more economical choice."